scriptandcompile/scriptandcompile.github.io/content/blog/vb6parse - part 1.md

 when you have to write a file for unit tests.
 Also, a parser that requires a file system is a pain when you want to write an interpreter or code hosting engine.
 I'm not sure if those are something I plan to do, but since it is required for ease of testing anyway, I should include it.
-Especially since the file based API entry point will likely just use the underlying string fed API entry anyway.
+Especially since the file based API entry point will likely just use the underlying byte fed API entry anyway.

 This should be as easy as: